Jagoinvestor

 I am going to purchase a resale house near coimbatore.
 The house is under mortgage loan for Rs 30 lac with private finance.
 I also need 15 Lac Housing loan from bank. what are the steps to do to buy safely? pl. note that the seller donot have the money to close his balance mortgae amount in his own.

-1. Saddam wagle says:
+Saddam wagle

 Hello